holistic-web/home-orchestrator/README.md

 # Holistic Home
 This is a node.js app to manage home tasks and automation.

 It creates a firebase database to manage the state of your home.
-And listeners to that database to enact changes on devices.
+Then adds listeners to that database to enact changes on devices.

 ## Setup
 1. Create a database on the firebase console.
 2. Create an email / password user account
-3. update `database.rules.json` to only allow this user id to read / write to the database
-4. add `FIREBASE_EMAIL` and `FIREBASE_PASSWORD` as environment variables. (dotenv is installed so a .env file will work).
-5. In the config folder modify to suit your setup.
+3. Set up relevant IFTTT triggers
-6. Setup cloud environment variable `ifttt.key` with: `firebase functions:config:set ifttt.key="YOUR-API-KEY"`
+4. Setup cloud environment variable `ifttt.key` with: `firebase functions:config:set ifttt.key="YOUR-API-KEY"`

 ### Running the app
-Ensure `firebase deploy` has been run to setup to device controller In this folder, run `npm install` to install the required dependencies followed by `npm start` to begin the app.
+Ensure `firebase deploy` has been run to setup to device controller

 ## Roadmap
-- set lights to a specific colour on api request
 - fix repo linting
+- create a ui in which
-- user can add lights to the home
+	- users can add new lights to the home
+	- users can setup themes
+	- users can setup alarms
+- update setup with info on how to
-- current state of lights stored in firebase
+	- create firebase database
+	- create ifttt triggers (for iot buttons and lights)
+- if possibly integrate with google homegraph / apple homekit
+- add direct to device controllers to reduce response times